 The platform is equipped with 2 complete GeneChip instrument systems, each including a hybridization oven, two Fluidics 450 washing/staining stations, and a 7G scanner.

 The Affymetrix technology is based on targets hybridization with oligonucleotides synthetized directly on arrays by photolithography.
 Arrays contain hundreds of thousands of oligonucleotide probes packed at extremely high densities.

 Gene expression analysis

-For standard RNA-based applications (gene expression) Affymetrix proposes microarrays covering numerous species, including human, mouse, rat, as well as numerous widely used model organisms (details on Affymetrix website).
+For standard RNA-based applications (gene expression) Affymetrix proposes microarrays covering numerous species, including human, mouse, rat, as well as numerous widely used model organisms (details on Thermo Fischer Scientific website).

 Arrays contain probes covering multiple exons (for Gene arrays) or every exons (for Exon arrays) with the aim of increasing sensitivity and enabling to capture alternative splicing events.
 Some older designs contain probes designed toward the 3’ of the transcripts.